 Convenient Care Without Leaving Home

-Visits will typically be conducted by video using your computer, tablet or other digital device, such as an iPhone or Android phone.
+Visits will typically be conducted by video.
+You can use your computer, tablet or other digital device, such as an iPhone or Android phone.
 In some cases, your visit may be by phone.
-Telehealth visits are available for both adult and pediatric patients.
+Telehealth visits are available for both adults and children.

 Instructions for Your Telehealth Visit